-Access and correction to the personal information that we hold about you
+How to access and correct information we hold about you

-We take steps reasonable in the circumstances to ensure that personal information we hold is accurate, up-to-date, complete, relevant and not misleading.
+We try to ensure that the personal information we hold is accurate, up-to-date, complete, relevant and not misleading.

-You have a right to access and seek correction of your personal information (including your credit-related personal information) that is collected and held by us.
+You have a right to access and seek correction of your personal information that is collected and held by us.
 This is subject to some exceptions specified in the Privacy Act 1988 (Cth) (Australia), and the Privacy Act 1993 (New Zealand).

-If at any time you would like to access or amend the personal information we hold about you, or you would like more information on our approach to privacy, please contact our Privacy Officer in accordance with the contact details set out below.
+To access or correct any of the personal information we hold about you, or you would like more information on our approach to privacy, please contact our Privacy Officer whose details are found under the heading “How to contact us” below.

-you will have to provide proof of identity.
-This is necessary to ensure that personal information is provided only to the correct individuals and that the privacy of others is protected;
+- provide us with proof of your identity.
+This is to ensure you’re your personal information is provided only to you; and

-If we refuse your request to access or correct your personal information, we will provide you with written reasons for the refusal and details of the ways in which you can make a complaint.
-We will also take steps reasonable in the circumstances to provide you with access to your personal information in a manner that meets yours and our needs.
+If we refuse your request to access or correct your personal information, we will provide you with written reasons for the refusal.

-In the event that we correct your personal information previously disclosed to another entity and you request that other entity to be notified of the correction, we will take reasonable steps in the circumstances to do so unless impracticable or unlawful.
+Where we correct your personal information which we had previously disclosed to another entity and you ask that other entity be notified of that correction, we will take reasonable steps to do so (unless impracticable or unlawful).

-Following a complaint, our Privacy Officer will commence an investigation into your complaint.
+After you raise a complaint with us, our Privacy Officer will commence an investigation into your complaint.
 You will be informed of the outcome of your complaint following completion of the investigation.
-At all times, privacy complaints:
+At all times, privacy complaints will:

 How to contact us

-Please direct all privacy queries and complaints to our Privacy Officer at:
+Please direct all privacy queries and complaints to our Privacy Officer by: